TysonNgo/concat-random-audio-files/README.md

     "length_in_seconds": 600, // length of the concatenated file
     "number_of_random_files": 10, // number of files that will be saved to out_dir
-    "number_of_concurrent_ffmpeg_processes": 5, // maximum number of ffmpeg processes that will run concurrently "extension": "mp3"
+    "number_of_concurrent_ffmpeg_processes": 5, // maximum number of ffmpeg processes that will run concurrently "intro": "path/to/audio/file.mp3", // audio file to play at the start "extension": "mp3"
 }
 ```